 Storms.
 Wildfires.
 Droughts.
 Floods… We face such natural hazards today, and climate change is projected to make them worse tomorrow.
-The Thurston Regional Planning Council is helping the region prepare for and cope with the effects of climate change — a practice known as “adaptation,” so that we remain resilient.
+The Thurston Regional Planning Council is developing a plan to help the region prepare for and cope with the effects of climate change — a practice known as “adaptation,” so that we remain resilient.

 Human activities — such as burning fossil fuels to produce electricity — are changing the earth’s climate by increasing atmospheric concentrations of heat-trapping gases.
 This process is known as the “greenhouse effect.”
 It increases air and water temperatures, shifts precipitation patterns, raises sea levels, and poses many risks for our human and natural systems — everything from our urban waterfronts and rural forestlands, to our salmon runs and shellfish beds.